laithfayizhussein/reading-notes-2/class-01.md

 these elements consist of opening and closing tags and contains content batween them. you can tell more about elements by using attributes. attriburtes consist of name and a value.
-## main elements of html code are:
+## Main Elements of HTML Code are:
 * head
 * body